-The new GNOME 44 release is packed full of improvements, with devs adding an array of new features, enhanced capabilities, and visual changes.
+The new GNOME 44 release is chock full of improvements, with devs dishing out a variety of new features, enhanced capabilities, and visual changes.

-In this article I run through the most noticeable new GNOME 44 features, and touch on a few smaller, more subtle touches you might not otherwise notice.
+In this article I run through the more noticeable new GNOME 44 features, and touch on some smaller, more subtle touches you might not otherwise notice.

-GNOME 44 is due for release on March 22, 2023 and will be included in the Ubuntu 23.04 and Fedora 38 Workstation release (among others).
-Users on rolling-release Linux distros (like Arch and Manjaro) will likely be able to upgrade to GNOME 44 sooner.
+GNOME 44 was released on March 22, 2023.
+The update will be included in Ubuntu 23.04 and Fedora 38 Workstation release (among others).
+Users on rolling-release Linux distros (like Arch and Manjaro) will (likely) be able to upgrade to GNOME 44 right away.